archerzou/dev-record/README.md

-# DevHabit
+# DevRecord

-A developer habit tracking system, built with a pragmatic RESTful API.
+A developer record tracking system, built with a pragmatic RESTful API.